Generalized cold-atom simulators for vacuum decay

+There has been a recent surge of interest in tackling these questions using quantum analog experiments that simulate metastable relativistic fields~\cite{Opanchuk:2013lgn,Fialko:2014xba,Fialko:2016ggg,Braden:2017add,Billam:2018pvp,Braden:2019vsw,Billam:2020xna,Ng:2020pxk,Billam:2021qwt,Billam:2021nbc,Billam:2022ykl,Jenkins:2023eez}.
+In this \emph{Letter}, we present the first such proposal that is both viable with current experiments and rigorously, quantitatively analogous to relativistic vacuum decay.
+Our proposal uses ultracold atomic condensates to enable controlled real-time tests of early-Universe theories on a tabletop.
+Similar technologies have been successfully used to study discontinuous transitions in nonrelativistic quantum fields~\cite{Struck:2013ixy,Campbell:2016soc,Trenkwalder:2016qpt,Qiu:2020kzm,Song:2021pyy,Cominotti:2022jrj}, including nonrelativistic thermal vacuum decay~\cite{Zenesini:2023afv}.

+As we demonstrate below, our proposed analog system satisfies four requirements that are essential for delivering new cosmological insights~\footnote{With deviations that can be made perturbatively small by tuning the experimental parameters.}: \begin{enumerate} \item The system possesses a degree of freedom with the same \emph{equations of motion} as a relativistic field. \item The \emph{quantum fluctuation statistics} in this degree of freedom match those of the same relativistic field. \item The system can be made \emph{homogeneous} in one or more dimensions, replicating the translation-invariance of a relativistic theory. \item The effective relativistic field can be put into a \emph{metastable state}, leading to bubble nucleation. \end{enumerate}

-To date this analogy has only been rigorously demonstrated in the `symmetric' case where both states have the same density and $s$-wave scattering length, with zero scattering between the two states.
-This is challenging to realize in practice.
-While the scattering lengths can be tuned using Feshbach resonances in an applied magnetic field~\cite{Chin:2010fesh}, this does not provide sufficient freedom to simultaneously satisfy all of the `symmetric' conditions.
-As a result, there is only a small, discrete set of options where these conditions hold (and even then, only approximately)~\cite{Fialko:2014xba,Fialko:2016ggg,Jenkins:2023pie}, leaving little or no flexibility to accommodate other experimental requirements.
+In mixtures between two atomic hyperfine states, this level of analogy has previously only been established under `symmetric' conditions, with equal density and $s$-wave scattering length in each state, and zero scattering between atoms in different states~\cite{Fialko:2014xba,Fialko:2016ggg,Braden:2017add,Braden:2019vsw,Billam:2020xna,Billam:2021qwt,Jenkins:2023eez}.
+These conditions are challenging to realize in practice.
+While the scattering can be tuned using Feshbach resonances in an applied magnetic field~\cite{Chin:2010fesh}, there is insufficient freedom to simultaneously satisfy all the symmetric conditions.
+As a result, previous studies have found only two discrete points in parameter space where these conditions hold (both in ${}^{41}\mathrm{K}$~\cite{Fialko:2014xba,Fialko:2016ggg,Jenkins:2023eez}), leaving no flexibility to accommodate other experimental requirements.

-Here we relax these conditions, and show that in principle \emph{any} stable mixture between two states of a bosonic isotope can be used to simulate relativistic vacuum decay.
-This greatly expands the set of possible experimental setups, and will thus accelerate the development of cold-atom simulators of vacuum decay.
+Here we eliminate these restrictions, and show that \emph{any} stable mixture between two states of a bosonic isotope can be made to simulate relativistic vacuum decay by tuning their number densities.
+While Ref.~\cite{Fialko:2016ggg} first studied such `asymmetric' systems in this context, there has until now been no theoretical justification for using them as vacuum decay analogs.
+We establish this analogy rigorously, showing that asymmetric condensates can be made to exhibit all four conditions listed above, just as in the symmetric case.
+By greatly expanding the landscape of experimental possibilities (see Fig.~\ref{fig:landscape-41K.pdf}), our results bring robust vacuum decay analogs within reach of current technologies.